Dawson-Petersen/dawson-petersen.github.io/index.md

 ## Publications
 <div style="padding-left: 2em; text-indent: -2em;">
-<p> Petersen, D., Almor, A. & Shalin, V. L. (2024).
+Petersen, D., Almor, A. & Shalin, V. L. (2024).
 Linguistic framing affects moral responsibility assignments towards AIs and their creators.
-Proceedings of Agency and Intentions in Language 4. <a href="https://ail-workshop.github.io/AIL4-Workshop/program.html"> https://ail-workshop.github.io/AIL4-Workshop/program.html</a> <a href="./assets/AIL4 Proceedings Paper.pdf">AIL4 Proceedings Paper.pdf</a> </p>
+Proceedings of Agency and Intentions in Language 4. <a href="https://ail-workshop.github.io/AIL4-Workshop/program.html"> https://ail-workshop.github.io/AIL4-Workshop/program.html</a> <a href="./assets/AIL4 Proceedings Paper.pdf">AIL4 Proceedings Paper.pdf</a>

-<p> Petersen, D. & Almor, A. (2023).
+Petersen, D. & Almor, A. (2023).
 Anthropomorphism, not depiction, explains interaction with social robots.
-[Peer commentary on the paper “Social robots as depictions of social agents” by H. H. Clark & K. Fischer].
-Behavioral and Brain Sciences, 46.  <a href="https://doi.org/10.1017/S0140525X22001698"> https://doi.org/10.1017/S0140525X22001698</a> </p>
+[Peer commentary on the paper “Social robots as depictions of social agents” by H. H. Clark & K. Fischer]. _Behavioral and Brain Sciences, 46_.  <a href="https://doi.org/10.1017/S0140525X22001698"> https://doi.org/10.1017/S0140525X22001698</a>

-<p> Petersen, D. (2022).
-The role of force dynamic schemas in the comprehension of causal language [MA thesis]. <a href="https://scholarcommons.sc.edu/etd/6800/"> https://scholarcommons.sc.edu/etd/6800/</a> </p>
+Petersen, D. (2022).
+The role of force dynamic schemas in the comprehension of causal language [MA thesis]. <a href="https://scholarcommons.sc.edu/etd/6800/"> https://scholarcommons.sc.edu/etd/6800/</a>

-<p> Petersen, D. (2018).
-Embodied simulation in response to semantic priming [Unpublished undergraduate thesis]. </p>
+Petersen, D. (2018).
+Embodied simulation in response to semantic priming [Unpublished undergraduate thesis].
 </div>

-## Teaching Experience
+## Courses Taught
+Linguistics 300: Introduction to Language Sciences, _University of South Carolina_ Upper level survey of Linguistics, Cross-listed in Psychology and Anthropology

+Linguistics 101: Introduction to Language, _University of South Carolina_
+Introductory level survey of Linguistics

+English 101: Critical Reading and Composition, _University of South Carolina_

+English 102: Composition and Rhetoric, _University of South Carolina_

+## Conference and Workshop Organizing
+Lead Workshop Organizer
+Experimental Pragmatics: Bridging Theory and Praxis with invited speakers: Mira Ariel and Anna Papafragou American Pragmatics Association, November 11, 2023